Brand0nLe/practicenavbar/README.md

 # NavBar (Angular Material Toolbar) Practice

-This is just for practice creating a NavBar using Angular Material's Toolbar.
+This is just for practice attempting to create a NavBar using Angular Material's Toolbar that opens down instead of from the side.

 ## Setup